By Steve Beauregard

 Other Oklahoma Casino Tidbits

-* Oklahoma casinos have approximately 70,000 electronic gaming machines.
-The Oklahoma Gaming Compliance Unit (the state’s version of the Nevada Gaming Commission), reported that for fiscal year 2015, the state’s 93 casinos had a total of 40,667 slot machine/video poker machines, which are class III games.
+* Oklahoma casinos have approximately 71,000 electronic gaming machines.
+The Oklahoma Gaming Compliance Unit (the state’s version of the Nevada Gaming Commission), reported that the state’s 102 casinos had a total of 40,667 slot machine/video poker machines, which are class III games.
 In addition, Casino City’s Annual publication says that the state has approximately 30,000 of the Class II electronic bingo and other electronic games.

 * The various Indian tribes paid $128 million in fees to the state of Oklahoma as part of their gambling compact.

 * The most success Indian tribe operator of casinos in Oklahoma is the Chickasaw Tribe.
-Their casinos include the aforementioned WinStar, which has over half a million square feet of gaming space and is the largest casino in the USA.
+Their casinos include the aforementioned WinStar, which has 400,000 square feet of gaming space and is the largest casino in the USA.

-* In fact, based on 2015 figures supplied by Oklahoma’s Gaming Compliance Unit, Chickasaw Nation casinos provide 35% of the state’s gaming revenue.
+* In fact, based on most recent figures supplied by Oklahoma’s Gaming Compliance Unit, Chickasaw Nation casinos provide 35% of the state’s gaming revenue.